 Before joining Community Enterprise Solutions in October 2012 to launch and scale the operations in Haiti, Madalina worked with Ashoka where she advised on jumpstarting the Ashoka Fellow Initiative in Haiti.
 She hails from the Eastern Europe (Romania) where she earned her BA in Business Administration and worked for the largest FMCG company in the world, Inbev.
 In 2009 she moved to Denmark where she graduated with a Masters in International Business from Aarhus University.
 She worked with the Embassy of Romania in Washington DC and speaks four languages.

 Olivia’s interests are rooted in small business development in marginalized communities because she sees business as a powerful tool for social change.
-After graduating in International Development from McGill University, Olivia has had the opportunity to work on market-based initiatives with non-profits such as the Clinton Foundation and TechnoServe.
-She has also gained experience from a community development perspective working with an artisan company in Haiti and a cocoa farm in Ecuador.
-Olivia is from Washington, D.C. and enjoys the outdoors, traveling, music, and learning about new cultures.
+Olivia has worked with the Clinton Foundation and TechnoServe to scale market-based approaches to development and has supported small business development in Haiti and Ecuador.
+Olivia holds a Bachelor’s Degree from McGill University.